Shape analysis via gradient flows on diffeomorphism groups: Smoothness of the gradient flow

 \section{Smoothness of the gradient flow}

 We have thus far discussed the geometry of the gradient flow.
-In this section we turn to the question on existence of the flow, leading up to a proof of Theorem~\ref{teo:local-existence}.
+In this section we turn to the question of existence of the flow, leading up to a proof of Theorem~\ref{teo:local-existence}.

 Define

 Combined with the momentum map $J$ obtained in Lemma~\ref{prop:Hs-momentum-map} and Lemma~\ref{prop:Met-momentum-map} this yields the mapping

 The gradient flow \eqref{gradient_explicit} can be written in terms of this mapping as